tarwn/lessthandot-hugo/blogs/content/posts/2010-12-30-red-gate-sql-monitor.md

 One instance (a SQL Express instance) failed to register.
 Error: Bad Data.

-Looking at the comprehensive list of events when it was registering showed, “Perfmon data is missing objects: MSSQL$SQLEXPRESS:Access Method.
-Possible causes include performance counter library corruption, or a 32-bit/64-bit mismatch between Windows and the performance counter provider (e.g. SQL Server).”
+Looking at the comprehensive list of events when it was registering showed, "Perfmon data is missing objects: MSSQL$SQLEXPRESS:Access Method.
+Possible causes include performance counter library corruption, or a 32-bit/64-bit mismatch between Windows and the performance counter provider (e.g. SQL Server)."

  The machine that SQL Monitor was tested on also had SQL Express x86 and SQL Express x64 installed.
 I can only come to the conclusion that this is the direct problem after exhausting my efforts to bring the instance up in Monitor successfully.
 The concept of mixing the two platform specific SQL Server installations is very rare so I do not feel this is a bad point for the Monitor.
 As I would expect, the instance that survived the registration in Monitor was the 64 bit version that matches the Windows platform.
 I will later test this on a full installation of SQL Server x86 on a x64 windows installation as that is a common of a setup.
 Even with this failure to register the SQL Express instance completely, it appeared that the instance was being monitored to some extent.
 Databases were shown and alerts generated for backups missing and other useful alerts.